ray-project/ray/doc/source/user-profiling.rst

 use Python's native cProfile `profiling module`_.
 Rather than tracking line-by-line of your application code, cProfile can give the total runtime of each loop function, as well as list the number of calls made and execution time of all function calls made within the profiled code.
-Unlike Line_Profiler above, this detailed list of function calls **includes** internal function calls and function calls made within Ray!

 .. _`profiling module`: https://docs.python.org/3/library/profile.html#module-cProfile

+Unlike ``line_profiler`` above, this detailed list of profiled function calls **includes** internal function calls and function calls made within Ray!

-However, similar to Line_Profiler, cProfile can be enabled with minimal changes to your application code, given that each section of the code you want to profile is defined as its own function.
+However, similar to ``line_profiler``, cProfile can be enabled with minimal changes to your application code (given that each section of the code you want to profile is defined as its own function).
 To use cProfile, add an import statement, then replace calls to the loop functions as follows:

 .. code-block:: python